Current mirror

 A current mirror is a circuit designed to copy a current through one active device by controlling the current in another active device of a circuit, keeping the output current constant regardless of loading.
 The current being "copied" can be, and sometimes is, a varying signal current.
-Conceptually, an ideal current mirror is simply an ideal inverting current amplifier that reverses the current direction as well.
-Or it can consist of a current-controlled current source (CCCS).
+Conceptually, an ideal current mirror is simply an ideal inverting current amplifier that reverses the current direction as well, or it could consist of a current-controlled current source (CCCS).
 The current mirror is used to provide bias currents and active loads to circuits.
-It can also be used to model a more realistic current source (since ideal current sources don't exist).
+It can also be used to model a more realistic current source (since ideal current sources do not exist).

-The circuit topology covered here is one that appears in many monolithic ICs.
+The circuit topology covered here is one that appears in many monolithic integrated circuits (ICs).
 It is a Widlar mirror without an emitter degeneration resistor in the follower (output) transistor.
 This topology can only be done in an IC, as the matching has to be extremely close and cannot be achieved with discretes.

 Another topology is the Wilson current mirror.
 The Wilson mirror solves the Early effect voltage problem in this design.

 Current mirrors are applied in both analog and mixed VLSI circuits.